The Defence response to the Afghanistan Inquiry is as transparent as possible, subject to relevant security, legal and privacy requirements.

 At this time, Defence has implemented the required action to close 139 of the 143 recommendations.

-Four recommendations remain open pending the outcomes of the Office of the Special Investigator (OSI) joint investigations with the Australian Federal Police.
-The work of the Reform Program is not limited to and goes beyond addressing Inquiry recommendations, considering and responding to the complex issues raised by the Inquiry.
+The 4 outstanding recommendations will remain open pending the outcomes of the Office of the Special Investigator (OSI) joint investigations with the Australian Federal Police (AFP).
+The Afghanistan Inquiry Reform Program Closure Report contains a comprehensive overview of Defence’s approach to addressing the Inquiry recommendations.

 Visit Defence Response for more information.